premAI-io/Ayup/README.md

 Settings you choose interactively will be persisted to the env file if possible.
 Command line switches and environment variables take precedence over the env file.

-You can see all available config using the `--help` switch e.g. `ay push --help`, `ay daemon start --help`
+You can see all available config using the `--help` switch e.g. `ay app push --help`, `ay daemon start --help`

 ## Examples